 Snowbirding

 It’s been a while.
-Been busy – I know, sounds odd to hear from someone retired…or maybe we just get so stuck in our routines it seems like we are busy.
+We’ve been busy – I know, sounds odd to hear from someone retired…or maybe we just get so stuck in our routines that it seems like we are busy.

 Last post, we were about to leave Henry’s Lake State Park, headed south toward southwestern Utah.
 We spent a couple of weeks in Hurricane (or as the locals pronounced it: Hurrican) near Zion.
 Then moved on to an RV park in St George, just a few miles away.